syncfusion-content/javascript-docs/js/Diagram/Group.md

 # Group

 Group is used to cluster multiple nodes and connectors into a single element.
-It acts like a container for its children (nodes, groups and connectors).
-Every change that made to group will also affect the children.
+It acts like a container for its children (nodes, groups, and connectors).
+Every change made to the group also affects the children.
 Child elements can be edited individually.

 ## Create Group

 ### Add group when initializing diagram

-You can add a group to diagram model through `nodes` collection.
-To define an object as group, you need to set its `type` property as "group" and you need to add the child objects to the `children` collection of the group.
+You can add a group to the Diagram model through `nodes` collection.
+To define an object as group, set its `type` property as "group" and you need to add the child objects to the `children` collection of the group.
 The following code illustrates how to create a group node.

 {% highlight js %}

 var nodes = [
         {
-        //set the name
+        //Sets the name
         name: "group1",

-        //Define the collection of children
+        //Defines the collection of children
         children: [{
             name: "rectangle1",
             offsetX: 100,